sunsingerus/kubernetes-setup/README.md

 ```bash
 export AWS_PROFILE=altinity
 ```

+**Sidenote**
+If you don't have access keys, you can create them from the AWS Management Console
+1. Choose **IAM** in AWS services
+1. Choose **Users** in navigation panel
+1. Choose the name of the user whose access keys you want to create
+1. Choose **Security credentials** tab
+1. Choose **Create access key** button
+1. Copy or download access keys to be used in profile

 Now, we are ready to manage clusters!

 More docs on how to setup profile and users: [https://github.com/kubernetes/kops/blob/master/docs/aws.md](https://github.com/kubernetes/kops/blob/master/docs/aws.md)